Protocols for everything.

 curly protocol bootstrap

 Agent reads it on boot.
 Four lines, not four hundred.
-The intelligence isn't in the prompt — it's in the system, waiting to be asked.
+The catalog isn't in the prompt — it's a search away.

 ```